openflighthpc/flight-control/README.md

 If `slack` is set to `true`, the daily report will be sent to the project's `slack_channel`.

-### Instance Mappings

-Instance mappings can be used to translate platform names (e.g. t2.micro or Standard_B1ls) into more customer friendly names, such as Compute (Medium).

-Instance mappings can be managed using the rake tasks:

-- `rake instance_mappings:list`
-- `rake instance_mappings:create[platform,instance_type,customer_facing]`
-- `rake instance_mappings:update[platform,instance_type,new_customer_facing]`
-- `rake instance_mappings:delete[platform,instance_type]`

-A default set of instance mappings are created during project setup.

 ### Instance Prices and Sizes